taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 | render timechart
 ```

-The below graph shows an example of a few targets which have stayed with no failures (yay!), one which was partially failing (note the Y axis starts at 0.5) for a long time and recently was fixed, and another which partially failed and then recovered.
+> The below graph shows an example of a few targets which have never had a failure (yay!), one target which was partially failing (note the Y axis starts at 0.5) for a long time and recently was fixed, and another which partially failed and then recovered.

 ![Test pass rate](/assets/2018/2018-09-23/SuccessRate.png)

 ### Finding the longest-running Describe block

-Finally an example that shows how you can find which one of our describe blocks is taking the longest time.
-The below query uses the most recent batch and plots the time taken in milliseconds for each describe block.
+If you're looking to performance tune your infrastructure tests, you'll want to know where the time is being spent.
+This final example  shows how you can find which one of the describe blocks is taking the longest time to run.
+The example uses the most recent batch and plots the time taken in milliseconds for each describe block.

 ```kql
 PesterResult_CL